 Prior Metrix signal conditioners and switches were single channel designs where two channels required twice as much space and twice as much hardware.
 The 5580 and SW5580 provide two independently configurable channels.
 For example, one channel can accept a proximity probe for axial position monitoring and the other channel can accept a seismic sensor for radial bearing vibration.
 The device can also be configured for so-called "dual-path" monitoring whereby a single sensor is processed in two separate paths to provide two separate measurements.
 For example, a single accelerometer mounted on a compressor throw's crosshead can return the raw crosshead acceleration amplitude on one channel and impact counts on the other channel.
-Another example is a single proximity sensor monitoring piston rod position and vibration.
+Another example, is a single proximity sensor monitoring piston rod position and vibration.
 Although the measurements share a common sensor, the signal processing, measurement types, and alarm setpoints are independent of one another.

 The devices are also modular in that they can be supplied with only a single channel enabled and priced accordingly.
-The second channel can be enabled in the field, at a later date, using a special firmware key circuit boards.
+The second channel can

+2 It is not possible to configure a 5580 signal conditioner as an SW5580 switch, or to convert from solid-state relays to electromechanical relays in the field.
+The alarm processing circuitry and solid-state or electromechanical relays utilize different circuit boards.
 If integral alarming is required immediately or is anticipated in the future, the SW model should be purchased with the appropriate type of relays.

-2 It is not possible to configure a 5580 Signal Conditioner as an SW5580 Switch, or to convert from solid-state relays to electromechanical relays in the field.
-The alarm processing circuitry and solidstate or electromechanical relays utilize different supplied by the factory, eliminating the need to swap out two-channel hardware for one-channel hardware.
+be enabled in the field, at a later date, using a special firmware key supplied by the factory, eliminating the need to swap out two-channel hardware for one-channel hardware.